nur-ag/ELENE/README.md

-# Simple yet Powerful MP-GNNs from Explicit Ego-Network Attributes
+# ELENE: Exploring MP-GNN Expressivity via Edge-Level Ego-Network Encodings

-Based on the Official code for [**GNN-As-Kernel**](https://github.com/LingxiaoShawn/GNNAsKernel).
+Based on the Official code for [**GNN-As-Kernel**](https://github.com/LingxiaoShawn/GNNAsKernel) for evaluation consistency.

-We introduce two explicit, edge-aware ego-network (ELENE) attribute encodings --- SELENE and ELENE-L.
+We introduce two explicit, edge-level ego-network (ELENE) encodings --- ELENE and ELENE-L.

 This code is sufficient to reproduce all the results reported in our paper.
 Using our configurations and scripts, you may also reproduce results from the original GNN-AK.